Myralie5/Afterword-Py3/README.md

 Afterword is based on a mod template made by Azariel Del Carmen (bronya_rand) for the **original** Doki Doki Literature Club that adheres to [Team Salvato's IP Guidelines](http://teamsalvato.com/ip-guidelines/) for fan mods on Ren'Py 8.

 > Additionaly [here](./CREDITS.md) are all the contributors that contributed to the template.
-> Thetemplate and the mod itself are not afilliated in any way with Team Salvato.
+> The template and the mod itself are not afilliated in any way with Team Salvato.

 The template used belongs to bronya_rand.
 Copyright © 2019-2023 Azariel Del Carmen (bronya_rand).
 All rights reserved.